Což takhle dát si špenát

+Což takhle dát si špenát (in English: "How About a Plate of Spinach") is a 1977 Czechoslovak comedy science fiction film directed by Václav Vorlíček.
+The film was based on a script by his trusted collaborator Miloš Macourek.
+The title song, with lyrics by F. R. Čech, is sung by Jiří Schelinger.
+Actress Iva Janžurová played a dual role in the film, portraying both František Liška's wife, Libuše, and his daughter, Marcelka.
+The creators initially wanted to make this film before How to Drown Dr. Mracek, the Lawyer (1974), but received a message from Barrandov studios: "serious projects first, and then you can make your silly comedies.

 Summary

 Two swindlers get to prison for alcohol theft.
 After an exit from prison they are employed in a lab inventing a device for regeneration of old cows.
 The owner of salon wants to use devices for rejuvenation.
 But something goes wrong, and they end up rejuvenated to kids.